Bachelor of Science in Biomedical Engineering

 A bachelor's degree in biomedical engineering is also a strong foundation for other health care careers, including training to become a doctor, sales and marketing for a medical device company, or management.
 Many biomedical engineering graduates also choose to go to graduate school to prepare them for a career in research and device development.

-Although the field of biomedical engineering is still relatively small, employment of biomedical engineers is expected to grow much faster than average from 2014 to 2024, according to the Bureau of Labor Statistics.
+Although the field of biomedical engineering is still relatively small, employment of biomedical engineers is expected to grow 7 percent from 2016 to 2026, according to the Bureau of Labor Statistics.
 That growth is driven primarily by an aging population as well as technological advances, such as 3D printing and advanced computing, in the field of health care.

 Related Degrees and Programs